openharmony/docs/en/application-dev/reference/apis/js-apis-tagSession.md

 transmit(data: number[], callback: AsyncCallback<number[]>): void

-Sends data to this tag.
+Transmits data to this tag.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.NFC_TAG